-This section establishes Move America Bonds.
-Move America Bonds would generally be treated as exempt facility bonds under current law, with several exceptions.
-So long as facilities are generally available for public use, the government ownership requirements for exempt facility bonds do not apply to Move America Bonds.
-This retains the restriction to public-use infrastructure, while allowing more flexible ownership and management arrangements.
+The bill creates Move America Bonds, which are generally be treated as exempt facility bonds under current law, with several exceptions.
+So long as facilities are generally available for public use, the government ownership requirements for exempt facility bonds do not apply to Move

+America Bonds, allowing more flexible ownership and management arrangements for public-use infrastructure.
 It also allows private partners to benefit from depreciation deductions, should they take ownership of the facility either directly or through a long-term leasing arrangement.